byu-cpe/ecen625/_pages/overview.md

 There are 5 labs.
 While none of the labs require you to write a huge amount of code (most can be completed in ~100 lines), you may find the coding challenging as you will be working with new tools and C++ features you may not have used before.
 Start early and give yourself lots of time to debug and ask questions on Slack.

 ## Paper Reviews
-## Mid-Term Exam
+## Exam
-One midterm examination will be given to test your understanding of the course material.
-This examination will be closed book and taken at the testing center.
-The test is scheduled for the following three days: TBD.
-Make sure you complete the test during this time.
-No makeup examinations will be given.
+One examination will be given to test your understanding of the course material.
+This will be taken in-class during the scheduled exam period.

 ## Project and Presentation
 Each student will be required to complete a project related to the topics covered in the course and present the results from this project in a class presentation.
 The project will begin during the second half of the semester and the presentations will occur during the last week of class.
 Details of the project requirements and grading will be given at a later time.